cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-select.md

 If an existing_window_name is specified, it must refer to an earlier entry in the `WINDOW` list; the new window copies its partitioning clause from that entry, as well as its ordering clause if any.
 The new window cannot specify its own `PARTITION BY` clause, and it can specify `ORDER BY` only if the copied window does not have one.
 The new window always uses its own frame clause; the copied window must not specify a frame clause.

-PARTITION BY
+PARTITION BY`**

-:   The `PARTITION BY` clause organizes the result set into logical groups based on the unique values of the specified expression.
+The `PARTITION BY` clause organizes the result set into logical groups based on the unique values of the specified expression.
 The elements of the `PARTITION BY` clause are interpreted in much the same fashion as elements of a [GROUP BY Clause](#groupbyclause), except that they are always simple expressions and never the name or number of an output column.
 Another difference is that these expressions can contain aggregate function calls, which are not allowed in a regular `GROUP BY` clause.
 They are allowed here because windowing occurs after grouping and aggregation.
 When used with window functions, the functions are applied to each partition independently.
 For example, if you follow `PARTITION BY` with a column name, the result set is partitioned by the distinct values of that column.
 If omitted, the entire result set is considered one partition.

-ORDER BY
+ORDER BY`**

-:   Similarly, the elements of the `ORDER BY` list are interpreted in much the same fashion as elements of an [ORDER BY Clause](#orderbyclause), except that the expressions are always taken as simple expressions and never the name or number of an output column.
+Similarly, the elements of the `ORDER BY` list are interpreted in much the same fashion as elements of an [ORDER BY Clause](#orderbyclause), except that the expressions are always taken as simple expressions and never the name or number of an output column.

 > **Note** The elements of the `ORDER BY` clause define how to sort the rows in each partition of the result set.
 If omitted, rows are returned in whatever order is most efficient and may vary.